 Many factors can contribute to gnarly puppy breath.
 It can be so bad that you won’t want to get within ten feet of a pooch smooch, and heaven help anyone sitting next to a panting pup.
 Thankfully, there are some things you can do…or in this case give… your pungent pal to help with bad breath.
 The answer is treats!

 The only downside to this brilliant plan is choosing treats that actually work.
 As usual, though, we have you covered.
-We have gone the distance and found the ten best dog treats for dogs with bad breath.
+We have gone the distance and found the nine best dog treats for dogs with bad breath.
 Our reviews below cover effectiveness, taste, ingredients, safety, and all the other details you need to know.
 Plus, there are some extra tips at the bottom to help you stop mutt mouth in its tracks.

 A Quick Look at our Favorite Picks in 2023